 Note: It is strongly advised that you make an appointment with a career specialist after completing the Assessing Your Strengths exercise, to help you further clarify your strengths and career goals.
 It is recommended you do this in advance of your practice interview.

-- If possible, bring along a copy of the position for which you are being considered.
+- If possible, be prepared to share the position for which you are being considered.
 If you are preparing for a graduate school interview, please select a school for the interview.
 Your career specialist will use this information to select and tailor questions for your session.

 - Conduct research on the organization or graduate/professional school with whom you will be “interviewing.”
 (Interviewers expect candidates to do advance research.
 If no research is conducted, it can severely impact your ability to move on to the next interview phase.)

-- Come dressed professionally and bring with you your resume, sample job description (if applicable), and a blank Interview Checklist form.
+- Have your resume, sample job description (if applicable), and a blank Interview Checklist form.

 Not Quite Ready for a Practice Interview?